 Most anxiety is not caused by medical problems.
-Anxiety is a mental health disease, and it's often created through a combination of life experiences, coping ability, and genetics.
-But in some cases anxiety can be caused by something physically wrong, and one example of such an issue is multiple sclerosis.
+Anxiety is a mental health issue, and it's often created through a combination of life experiences, coping ability, and genetics.
+But in some cases, anxiety can be linked to a medical issue, such as multiple sclerosis.

 Multiple sclerosis, or MS, is a terrifying disease.
-While generally rare (1 in every 1,000 women, and 1 in every 3,000 men), the illness can cause a host of physical problems, and unfortunately anxiety is one of them.
+While generally rare (1 in every 1,000 women, and 1 in every 3,000 men), the illness can cause a host of problems, including anxiety.

 Get a Better Understanding of Your Anxiety

-No one experiences MS the same way.
+Peoples’ experience of MS varies widely.
 The scleroses can affect any part of the brain, and that means that some people may have generalized anxiety, others may have panic disorder, and more.
-Learn more about what your anxiety means and how to control it with my free 7 minute anxiety test now.

 Never Self-Diagnose MS From Anxiety

-There is one tip that you always need to keep in mind - that you should never self-diagnose MS, especially not because you have anxiety.
-Unfortunately, anxiety causes many of the same symptoms as the early stages of MS. MS is one of the health issues that comes up most when those with anxiety search for their symptoms online, and millions of those with anxiety convince themselves that they might have MS every year.
+There is one tip that you always need to keep in mind - that you should never self-diagnose MS, especially if you have anxiety.
+Unfortunately, anxiety causes many of the same symptoms as the early stages of MS. MS is one of the health issues that comes up most when those with anxiety search for their symptoms online, and millions of those with anxiety convince themselves that they might have MS.

 So if you haven't yet been diagnosed with multiple sclerosis, and you came to this page hoping for some way to tell the difference between MS and anxiety, it's far better to assume you have anxiety and simply talk to your doctor about multiple sclerosis.
-MS and anxiety have an astounding number of symptoms in common, and MS is one of the first health concerns that people have when they have extreme anxiety or panic disorder, even though it is fairly rare to have both.
+However, it’s also important that you have regular check-ups with a doctor to maintain general health, which will also help put your mind at ease.

-Multiple sclerosis can cause anxiety within the brain itself.
-But the actual reason that MS tends to cause anxiety is simply because the disease is scary.
-It's not the fact that MS affects your brain that leads to anxiety.
-Many of those with MS have frightening symptoms and recurrent, relapsing, progressively worse MS. It's often not much more complicated than that.
+Multiple sclerosis can trigger anxiety within the brain itself.
+But the actual reason that MS tends to do this is simply because the disease is scary, which may lead to problematic thinking patterns and negative emotions.
+Many of those with MS have frightening symptoms and recurrent, relapsing, progressively worse MS.

 That's something very important to keep in mind.
 Developing anxiety is normal with MS simply because MS is a frightening disease.
 Anxiety is a response to danger, and MS makes that anxiety warranted, which makes it harder to control.

 However, MS can also cause anxiety and depression as a result of the illness itself.
-Anxiety inflames various parts of the brain, and when the brain experiences damage and stress, it's not uncommon for a person to experience anxiety.
+MS is linked to inflammation in various parts of the brain, and when the brain experiences damage and stress, it's not uncommon for a person to experience anxiety.
 Depending on where the inflammation occurs, it may also provoke panic attacks as well.
-It's not entirely clear why the mind causes anxiety when it's experiencing problems, but it's been well established in the literature.

 All of these are the reasons that anxiety is a common condition for those with MS.